drprotoon/siz/DEPLOYMENT.md

    - Added buildCommand to use the vercel-build script
    - Maintained proper routing configuration

-3. Simplified `api/index.js` for Vercel deployment:
+3. Removed `api/index.js` to avoid interference with the internal API:
-   - Improved error handling
+   - Removed redirection of API calls in vercel.json
-   - Ensured proper static file serving
+   - Ensured the application uses its own internal API
-   - Integrated with server routes
+   - Fixed login and product fetching functionality

 4. Simplified `server/vercel.ts` for better compatibility